First cohomologies of affine, Virasoro and lattice vertex operator algebras: Introduction

 In the representation theory of various algebras (including, but not limited to, commutative associative algebras, associative algebras, Lie algebras, etc.), one of the main tools is the cohomological method.
 The powerful method of homological algebra often provides a unified treatment of many results in representation theory, giving not only solutions to open problems, but also conceptual understandings to the results.

 Vertex operator algebras (VOAs hereafter) arose naturally in both mathematics and physics (see \cite{BPZ}, \cite{B}, and \cite{FLM}) and are analogous to both Lie algebras and commutative associative algebras.
 In \cite{H-coh}, Yi-Zhi Huang introduced a cohomology theory for grading-restricted vertex algebras and modules that are analogous to Harrison cohomology for commutative associative algebras.
 Huang's construction uses linear maps from the tensor powers of the vertex algebra to suitable spaces of ``rational functions valued in the algebraic completion of a $V$-module'' satisfying some natural conditions, including a technical convergence condition.
 Geometrically, this cohomology theory is consistent with the geometric and operadic formulation of VOA.
-Algebraically, the first and second cohomology are given by (grading-preserving) derivations and first-order deformations, similarly to those for commutative associative algebras.
+Algebraically, the first and second cohomologies are given by (grading-preserving) derivations and first-order deformations, similarly to those for commutative associative algebras.

 The vanishing theorem of an associative algebra states that the algebra is semisimple if and only if first Hochschild cohomologies with coefficients in all bimodules vanish, or equivalently, if and only if every derivation from the algebra to any bimodule is inner.
 Naturally, we expect similar results in VOAs.
-In \cite{Q-Coh}, the author generalized Huang's work on a Hochschild-like cohomology for a grading-restricted vertex algebra and its modules in \cite{H-coh}, and introduced a cohomology theory for meromorphic open-string vertex algebras (a non-commutative generalization to VOAs) and their bimodules, analogously to the Hochschild cohomology for (not-necessarily-commutative) associative algebras and the bimodules.
+In \cite{Q-Coh}, the author generalized Huang's work and introduced a cohomology theory for meromorphic open-string vertex algebras (a non-commutative generalization to VOAs) and their bimodules, analogously to the Hochschild cohomology for (not-necessarily-commutative) associative algebras and the bimodules.
 The early version of \cite{HQ-Coh-reduct} proved a vertex algebraic version of the if part of the vanishing theorem: if $V$ is a meromorphic open-string vertex algebra such that the first cohomology $H^1(V, W)= 0$ for every $V$-bimodule $W$, then every left $V$-module satisfying a technical but natural convergence condition is completely reducible.